 Antiquities, photography and money can get you into trouble in Tunisia if you don't follow the local laws.

-The southern desert areas are quite traditional, but the northern beach resorts - where most tourists go - are more cosmopolitan and generally have a fairly European style, so you can be a little more relaxed with how you dress, but it still pays to be modest if you‘re a female.
+The southern desert areas are quite traditional, but the northern beach resorts (where most travelers go) are more cosmopolitan, and have a fairly European style, so you can be a little more relaxed with how you dress, but it's still important to dress modestly if you're a woman.